CSC207-UofT/course-project-team-scouts/phase2/progress_report.md

 2. We were also in the process of enabling serialization of our databases and entities.
   - If we make our `Database` superclass serializable, then all subclasses will also automatically become serializable, and the methods that load and save data (in `ReadWriter`) will work with any instance of `Database`.

 We also decided that using generics for this class would be a good idea, as it enables us to store any object and use the methods defined in the superclass.
 For example, `UserDatabase` extends `Database<User>`, so all of its methods work on `User` objects.
-This is one way in which the decision to make a `Database` superclass has already paid off; It only took a few lines of code to have a fully working, serializable database for storing players.
+This is one way in which the decision to make a `Database` superclass with generics has already paid off; It only took a few lines of code to have a fully working, serializable database for storing players.

 While implementing the new `Database` superclass, we also decided to eliminate the "staticness" from all database classes.
 Previously, each database had a public static list of entities that could be accessed from anywhere in the program.
 This came with a few problems: